Abdullah204/GUC-autoEval/README.md

 6- navigate to the folder downloaded and select the folder

-7- open the evaluate academics site using *THIS* url : https://student.guc.edu.eg/external/student/staff/EvaluateStaff.aspx
+7- open the evaluate academics site using *THESE* urls : https://student.guc.edu.eg/external/student/staff/EvaluateStaff.aspx , https://student.guc.edu.eg/External/Student/Course/EvaluateCourse.aspx

 or open it in new tab from the admin system.